 HSAs allow employers and employees to make tax-free payroll contributions to the plan to pay for certain out-of-pocket medical expenses.
 By paying for these expenses on a pre-tax basis your employees increase their take-home pay without costing you more money.
 You, the employer, save on payroll taxes for all participating employees.

-Contributions to the HSA may be made pre-tax under a Section 125 Cafeteria Plan.
-Individual contributions are deducted pre-tax via payroll deduction.
+Contributions to the HSA may be made pre-tax by the employee.
+Individual contributions are deducted pre-tax via payroll deduction throughout the Plan Year.
 The employee, the employer, or both may make contributions to the HSA account.

-The non-discrimination rules applicable to a Cafeteria Plan are applicable to HSA contributions made under a Cafeteria Plan.
+The non-discrimination rules applicable to a Cafeteria Plan are also applicable to HSA contributions (pre-tax).
 This includes both employer and employee contributions.
 The following Cafeteria Plan rules do not apply to HSAs: